DMol: A Highly Efficient and Chemical Motif-Preserving Molecule Generation Platform: Motif Compression

-Inspired by JT-VAE~\cite{jin2019junctiontreevariationalautoencoder}, we incorporate into DMol a ring compression process, depicted in Figure~\ref{fig:ring_convert}.
-The process is designed to better preserve motifs in molecular graphs, which are predominantly carbon rings.
-Specifically, we convert a small (roughly $10$) predefined number of most frequently occurring carbon rings that can only form single bonds through their available carbons into supernodes, introducing in the process a new node class to represent the compressed rings.
+To preserve motif compositions (e.g., carbon rings), we use a new motif compression feature, depicted in Figure~\ref{fig:ring_convert}.
+The process is designed to better preserve motifs in molecular graphs.
+Specifically, we convert a small predefined number ($3-15$) of most frequently occurring subgraphs/motifs (which may differ for different training sets) that can only form single bonds with the scaffolds through their available carbons into supernodes, introducing in the process new node classes to represent the compressed motifs.
 The compressed graph representations are directly fed into our DMol diffusion model.
-During the sampling process, the supernodes are converted back to their respective carbon rings.
+During the sampling process, the supernodes are converted back to their respective motifs and integrated into the graph scaffold in a chemically valid manner.

-There are significant differences between our node compression approach and that of junction tree encoding in JT-VAE~\cite{jin2019junctiontreevariationalautoencoder}.
-First, the JT approach requires finding a minimum spanning tree during the encoding process.
-Since VAEs do not directly generate graphs, one has to perform complicated decoding.
-For example, each compressed molecular substructure can form many different types of bonds with different atoms in the reconstruction (i.e., reconstruction is not unique).
+Although superficially similar to part of the JT-VAE~\cite{jin2019junctiontreevariationalautoencoder} approach, motif compression is significantly different.
+The JT approach uses not just motifs but a large number (roughly several hundreds) of submolecular structures, and requires finding a minimum spanning tree during the encoding process; furthermore, VAEs do not directly generate graphs, and one has to perform complicated decoding.
+The main issue is that each compressed molecular substructure can form many different types of bonds with different atoms during the reconstruction process.
 The options are ranked according to a special scoring function and the overall process is computationally demanding.
-In contrast, our method simplifies the encoding and decoding processes by directly transforming only the most common carbon rings into supernodes which also allow only one or two bonding options.
-It is important to note that ring compression differs from node freezing since we allow different classes of rings to be converted into each other or simple atoms.
-The ring structures used in Compressed DMol for different datasets are available in the Appendix, Figures~\ref{fig:QM9_Ring_Type},~\ref{fig:Moses_Ring_Type},~\ref{fig:Gucacamol_Ring_Type}.
+The motifs used in DMol for different datasets are available in the Appendix, Figures~\ref{fig:QM9_Ring_Type},~\ref{fig:Moses_Ring_Type},~\ref{fig:Gucacamol_Ring_Type}.